ca25nada/spawncamping-wallhack/avatars README.txt

 before doing anything:
-DO NOT DELETE the generic.gif image inside \Graphics\Player avatar.
+DO NOT DELETE the _fallback.png image inside \Graphics\Player avatar.
 It's the image currently being used as fallback.

 1.Drop the image you want to use as a avatar in the following folder:
 \Graphics\Player avatar